jameshughes89/cs4XX-EvolutionaryComputation/site/topics/problems/problems.rst

     * Photosynthesis

         * Input --- Light, carbon dioxide, and water
-        * Model --- Light reactions and the Calvin Cycle
+        * Model --- Light reactions and the Calvin cycle
         * Output --- Oxygen and sugar